19 Feb Save on Taxes with a Spousal IRA

 Setting up a Spousal IRA is a very straightforward process.
 Simply open an IRA in the non-working spouse’s name.
 IRAs, as the name suggests, must be individual.
 This means they cannot be jointly titled.
 Keep in mind that once a contribution is made, the assets are 100% owned by the person on the title of the account.

 Contribution limits for Spousal IRAs follow the same rules as other types of IRAs.
-In 2020, the maximum annual contribution to an IRA is $6000 (or $7000 if you are age 50 or older).
+In 2021 and 2022, the maximum annual contribution to an IRA is $6000 (or $7000 if you are age 50 or older).
 This means a couple can contribute a maximum of $12,000 per year if they are both under age 50.
-This contribution limit applies to all contributions to all IRAs. $6000 is maximum amount that may be contributed to a taxpayer’s IRA in a year.
+This contribution limit applies to all contributions to all IRAs. $6000 is the maximum amount that may be contributed to a taxpayer’s IRA in a year.
 For example, you could contribute $3000 to a Roth IRA and $3000 to a traditional IRA, but not $6000 to both.
 For spousal IRAs, the couple must have at least the amount of the total contributions in earned income.

-Contributions made to a traditional IRA, spousal or otherwise, are typically tax deductible.
+Contributions made to a traditional IRA, spousal or otherwise, are typically tax-deductible.
 This means that your taxable income is reduced by the amount of traditional IRA contributions made in a given tax year.
 Deductibility is limited based on rules on active participation and income.
 Contributions can be made to IRAs up to the tax filing deadline.
 This means you can make contributions for the previous tax year up until April 15th of the current year.
 Occasionally, the tax filing deadline will be pushed back giving you more time.
 This occurs when the 15th falls on a weekend or holiday.

 Active participation rules can get tricky, so it’s important to work with a CFP® or CPA who is well versed in the rules if you’re not sure about your status.
 At the most basic level, you are considered an active participant if you have a workplace retirement plan, like a 401(k), SIMPLE, or SEP, available to you and annual additions are made for the tax year.
 Annual additions include any money that flows into your account: employer contributions, employee contributions, forfeitures, and profit-sharing contributions all count.
 You are also considered an active participant if you are eligible to participate in your employer’s defined benefit plan.
 However, participation in a 457 plan (whether governmental or non-governmental) does not make you an active participant.
 The IRS has a good resource on active participation rules here.